LiberlandHacker/OSSP-CS/Term-04/project1/README.md

-# Project1: Get an internship in tech
+# 🟢 Project1: Get an internship in tech
+COMPLETED.
+Company undisclosed.

 ## Create a [video ad](./video-ad) to introduce yourself to potential employers.